 From the brute force approach in Figure 3.5, we observe peak speeds of 96 GiB/s when copying across the socket from Node 0 to Node 15.
 This invalidates our assumption, that peak bandwidth would be achieved in the intra-socket scenario and goes against the calculated peak throughput of the memory on our system .
-The results however, align with findings in [5, Fig. 10].

 While using significantly more resources, the brute force copy shown in Figure 3.5 outperforms the smart approach from Figure 3.6.
 We observe an increase in transfer speed by utilizing all available DSA of 2 GiB/s for copy to Node 8, 18 GiB/s for Node 11 and 12 and 30 GiB/s for Node 15.
-The smart approach could accommodate another intra-socket copy on the second socket, we assume without seeing negative impact.
-From this we conclude that the smart copy assignment is worth to use, as it provides better scalability.
+From this we conclude that the smart copy assignment is worth to use.
+Even though it affects the peak performance of one copy, the possibility of completing a second intra-socket copy at the same speed in parallel makes up for this loss in our eyes .